 - How likely is the data to change within a week, month, or quarter?
 Has a significant change, such as a restructuring or mass layoff, occurred in your company?
 Questions like these can help you determine the frequency of your pulse surveys.

-- How feasible is it to take meaningful action on results between surveys - Has the company made any progress since the last survey?
+- How feasible is it to take meaningful action on surveys - Has the company made any progress since the last survey?
 Employees need to see such improvements before they can willingly participate in subsequent surveys.